Loginistaken/Short-Story/The-First-Laugh.md

 # Short-Story
-Title: “Un-F***ing-Funny”
+Title: “Un-Funny”
 A Dystopian

 Page 1 — The First Laugh

 They said it started with a meme.
-Just a looping clip of a man slipping on a banana peel — old-fashioned slapstick, the kind that used to make even the most stoic smirk.
+Just a looping clip of a man slipping on a banana peel but slowed down in slow motion — then faster old-fashioned slapstick, the kind that used to make even the most sober smirk.
 The problem wasn’t the meme itself.
 It was the sound.
 A subtle, almost inaudible frequency baked into the file.
 Anyone who laughed — even chuckled — caught the “Joke.”

 At first, it was harmless.
 People couldn’t stop laughing.
 The streets filled with hysterical sounds — uncontrollable, animal-like laughter echoing through subways and hospitals.
 Then, the laughter turned violent.
 The muscles convulsed, lungs collapsed, brains hemorrhaged.
 The virus wasn’t biological.
 It was neurological.
 It spread through humor.

-Page 2 — Enter Albert
+Page 2 —Meet Albert

 Albert Madsen didn’t find much funny these days.
-He used to be a comedy writer — the kind of man who once made crowds roar on late-night TV.
+He used have his P.H.D in comedy, focused as a writer — the kind of man who once made crowds roar on late-night TV.
 But he quit after the Incident.
 Now he worked as a behavioral linguist for the Federal NeuroDefense Corps — or what was left of it.
 His job: decode cognitive infections, linguistic pathogens, and “idea viruses.”
 He was a specialist in memetic toxicity — weaponized thoughts.

 So when the Joke spread, Albert was one of the few people immune.
 Not because he was special, but because his sense of humor was already dead.